Why It Works

-According to Bob Ambrose of Labelle Farms, not so.
+Bob Ambrose of Labelle Farms doesn't think so.
 According to him, the longer a duck takes to grow to full size, the richer the flavor.
 Chilling is also a factor.
-Most ducks (and chickens, for that matter) are rapidly chilled after slaughter by dunking them in an ice water bath.
+Most ducks (and chickens, for that matter) are rapidly chilled after slaughter by being dunked in an ice-water bath.
 At the supermarket, the ducks can contain up to 10% extra water weight, making them less flavorful, and harder to crisp properly.

 Air-chilled birds, on the other hand, retain no extra water weight.
 I know that air-chilling makes a significant difference when it comes to chicken (try a regular Tyson or Perdue chicken against a Bell & Evans and you'll see what I mean), but does the same apply to duck?